Waboodoo/HTTP-Shortcuts/docs/privacy-policy.md

 The app may request access to your device's file system.
 This is only used for displaying your home screen wallpaper as the background of a category.
 No other files on your device are ever accessed.
 The use of this feature is optional.

 ### Location Access
 The app may request the permission to access your device's physical location.
+This is used for 2 specific features only, both of which are non-essential and completely optional to use:

-This is only used for checking the SSID of the wifi the device is currently connected to.
-The physical location itself is never accessed by the app.
-The use of this feature is optional.
+- Checking the SSID of the wifi the device is currently connected to
+- Using the [`getLocation()`](scripting#get-location) function for Scripting